UW-Climate-Risk-Lab/climate-risk-map/data_processing/hazards/wildfire/fwi/nasa_nex/README.md

 4. **Calculation**: FWI components are computed using the Xclim library.
 5. **Zarr Output**: Results are written back to an S3 bucket in Zarr format.
 6. **Results Logging**: Execution details are logged to a CSV file in S3.
+7. **Cleanup**: Temporary files and data are cleaned up to free resources.

 ---